DRovara/Qhoir/README.md

 ![screenshot-bell-state-full]

-Qwire is a quantum circuit editing tool that allows users to construct and immediately evaluate simple quantum and classical circuits.
+Qhoir is a quantum circuit editing tool that allows users to construct and immediately evaluate simple quantum and classical circuits.
-Qwire is built with its didactic value in mind, rather than focusing on efficiency.
+Qhoir is built with its didactic value in mind, rather than focusing on efficiency.
 Using a statevector simulator in the background, it can run simple quantum algorithms accurately and supports the visualization of measurement results for further circuit inspection.

 Using a large, scrollable workspace, the user can construct multiple quantum circuits next to each other to compare their outputs, and quickly extend any constructed circuits.
 For small problem instances, the simulator is called in real-time with any change made to the environment, so that new results are immediately observable.

-In addition to more than 20 functional circuit components, qwire also supports several of UI components that can be used to organize and document complex circuits.
+In addition to more than 20 functional circuit components, Qhoir also supports several of UI components that can be used to organize and document complex circuits.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>